Editors in Chief

 Simona Morochnik is a Ph.D. student in the IBiS program studying biomaterials in the labs of Dr. Guillermo Ameer and Dr. Igal Szleifer.
 She enjoys adventure-seeking, lying on sunny patches of grass, overpopulating her Goodreads to-read shelf, and singing with the NUtones, Northwestern's graduate a cappella group.

 Nelly Papalambros is a PhD/MPH student in the Interdepartmental Neuroscience Program at Northwestern University.
-She currently works in the laboratory of Dr. Phyllis Zee studying sleep and circadian rhythms.
+She currently studies mechanisms of sleep and memory.
 Nelly is interested in using science to advocate for evidence based health policy.

 Elaine Shen is a dual MD/MPH student at Northwestern University and is interested in design, multimedia storytelling, and public health communication.
 She enjoys photography, eating baked goods, and learning about the wonderful intersections of art and science.
 Her favorite organ is the pancreas.